Abhimanyupur: Chakravyuha and Abhimanyu ka tila

 Abhimanyu ka tila or Abhimanyupur Fort is a 10-meter high 650x250m unexcavated archaeological mound at Amin (Abhimanyupur) in Kurukshetra in Haryana.
 It is popularly also known as Abhimanyukhera.
-It is believed to be the site of famous Chakravyuha, arranged by the Kauravas to fight Mahabharata war with Pandavas in which Abhimanyu, the son of Arjuna, was trapped in this Chakravyuha and killed.
+It is believed to be the site of famous Chakravyuha, arranged by the Kauravas to fight the Mahabharata War with Pandavas in which Abhimanyu, the son of Arjuna, was trapped in this Chakravyuha and killed.

 Excavations and finds

 The mound remains unexcavated.
 Two inscribed red sandstone pillars decorated with reliefs of Yaksha and other motifs belonging to 2nd century BC Ewere found here, which are presently are displayed in the Sculpture Gallery at National Museum, New Delhi.
 In second century BCE, this area was under Maurya Empire till 185 BCE and thereafter Indo-Greek Kingdom.

 Abhimanyu park

 Abhimanyu Park is being developed by the Kurukshetra Development Board.
 The park, developed on 8-acre land in the village, will house a statue of Abhimanyuand Chakravyūha formation.